mx-mark/VideoTransformer-pytorch/README.md

 Now, we implement the [TimeSformer](https://arxiv.org/abs/2102.05095) and [ViViT](https://arxiv.org/abs/2103.15691).
 And we have pre-trained the `TimeSformer-B` on [Kinetics600](https://deepmind.com/research/open-source/kinetics), but still can't guarantee the performance reported in the paper.
 However, we find some relevant hyper-parameters which may help us to reach the target performance.

+## New Addition
+1. We add the pre-trained weights of `ViViT-B` on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
+2. We add the [MaskFeat](https://arxiv.org/abs/2112.09133) which performs a mask image modeling method and pretrain the model on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
+More details will be updated later.

 ## Table of Contents
 1. [Difference](#difference)
 2. [TODO](#todo)